Open-Source-Studio-at-ITP/Final-Projects/proposal-template.md

 *What is the current state of things?
 What issue do you wish to solve and why?
 Who is the audience?*

 ## Address Greater Landscape
-*Please address how this project fits into a greater field or tech landscape.
+*Please address how the open source project you are creating or contributing to fits into a greater field or tech landscape.
 Who has done similar work before?
 How are you building off this, and how?
-What sets your project apart from your collegues? *
+What sets your project apart from your colleagues?*

 ## Deliverables
 *Propose a clear list of deliverables.*